Productivity: Labour productivity

 The output measure is typically net output, more specifically the value added by the process under consideration, i.e. the value of outputs minus the value of intermediate inputs.
 This is done in order to avoid double-counting when an output of one firm is used as an input by another in the same measurement.
 In macroeconomics the most well-known and used measure of value-added is the gross domestic product or GDP.
 Increases in it are widely used as a measure of the economic growth of nations and industries.
 GDP is the income available for paying capital costs, labor compensation, taxes and profits.
 Some economists instead use gross value added (GVA); there is normally a strong correlation between GDP and GVA.

 The measure of input use reflects the time, effort and skills of the workforce.
 The denominator of the ratio of labour productivity, the input measure is the most important factor that influences the measure of labour productivity.
 Labour input is measured either by the total number of hours worked of all persons employed or total employment (head count).
 There are both advantages and disadvantages associated with the different input measures that are used in the calculation of labour productivity.
 It is generally accepted that the total number of hours worked is the most appropriate measure of labour input because a simple headcount of employed persons can hide changes in average hours worked and has difficulties accounting for variations in work such as a part-time contract, paid leave, overtime, or shifts in normal hours.
 However, the quality of hours-worked estimates is not always clear.
 In particular, statistical establishment and household surveys are difficult to use because of their varying quality of hours-worked estimates and their varying degree of international comparability.

-GDP per capita is a rough measure of average living standards or economic well-being and is one of the core indicators of economic performance.
-GDP is, for this purpose, only a very rough measure.
+GDP per capita is a very rough measure of average living standards or economic well-being and is one of the core indicators of economic performance.
 Maximizing GDP, in principle, also allows maximizing capital usage.
 For this reason, GDP is systematically biased in favour of capital intensive production at the expense of knowledge and labour-intensive production.
 The use of capital in the GDP-measure is considered to be as valuable as the production's ability to pay taxes, profits and labor compensation.
 The bias of the GDP is actually the difference between the GDP and the producer income.

 Another labour productivity measure, output per worker, is often seen as a proper measure of labour productivity, as here: "Productivity isn't everything, but in the long run it is almost everything.
 A country's ability to improve its standard of living over time depends almost entirely on its ability to raise its output per worker."
-This measure (output per worker) is, however, more problematic than the GDP or even invalid because this measure allows maximizing all supplied inputs, i.e. materials, services, energy and capital at the expense of producer income.